Sierra Chart Teton Futures Order Routing

 If you need help with this step, start an Account Support Ticket and we will get this set up for you but you are still responsible for adding the necessary funds to your Sierra Chart account to pay for the data feed and completing the market data agreement.

 - Update Sierra Chart to the latest version.
-You will need version 2318 or higher.
-To ensure you get this version, update to the prerelease.
-Refer to the Fast Update instructions.
+To be sure you are running the latest version, refer to the Fast Update instructions.

 - Select Global Settings >> Data/Trade Service Settings.